highpoint-tech/send-to-peoplesoft/README.md

 # Send to PeopleSoft

-Sends a directory of assets (CSS, JS, and SCSS) to PeopleSoft.
+Sends a directory of assets (CSS, JS, HTML and SCSS) to PeopleSoft.

 ## Installation